BrickSigma/Ray-Down-Under/README.md

 Submission for the raylib 9 year game jam

 ## Notes
 This game was made in one week for the raylib 9 year game jame.
-The code is a mess right now, but I will fix it up in the comming days.
+At the moment the game code is undocumented and scattered, thus in need of much refactoring.